-Recreational pedestrian routes will also be encouraged and will be developed in accordance with the Green Infrastructure Strategy (refer to Appendix 14).
+Recreational pedestrian routes will also be encouraged and will be developed in accordance with the Green Infrastructure Strategy (refer to Appendix 15).

-5.6.3 Policy Objective T13: County Cycle Network
+5.5.3 Policy Objective T12: County Cycle Network

-It is a Policy Objective to secure improvements to the County Cycle Network in accordance with the Dún Laoghaire-Rathdown Cycle Network Review whilst supporting the NTA on the development and implementation of the Greater Dublin Area Cycle Network Plan 2013 and subsequent revisions, subject to environmental assessment and route feasibility.
-(Consistent with RPO 5.2, 5.3 of the RSES).
+It is a Policy Objective to secure improvements to the County Cycle Network in accordance with the Dún Laoghaire-Rathdown Cycle Network Review whilst supporting the NTA on the development and implementation of the Greater Dublin Area Cycle Network Plan, subject to environmental assessment.
+(Consistent with RPO 5.2, 5.3 of the RSES)